ichordev/photon/README.md

 ## Building

-Photon is polyglot project and uses [Meson](https://mesonbuild.com/) to build.
+Photon is a polyglot project and uses [Meson](https://mesonbuild.com/) to build.
 Just do the usual:
 ```
 meson build # only once to generate ninja build